vanyangggg/ICGOWLHA/README.md

-The combination prediction model based on ICGOWLHA operator and Theil inequality coefficient.
+The combination prediction model based on ICGOWLHA operator and Theil coefficient.